-- Withdrawing from the chemical test.
+Withdrawing from the chemical test.
 The police officer cannot force you to take a chemical test.
-If the motorist can prove that they were forced into taking this test or that the test was not a breathalyzer, they will be able to withdraw from the test.
+If the motorist can prove that they were forced into taking this test or that the test was not a breathalyzer, they can withdraw from it.

-- Showing that your driving was not impaired in any way.
-If the motorist could come up with proof of alternative methods of transportation or that they had not been drinking, it would help get the charges dismissed.
+Showing that your driving was not impaired in any way.
+If the motorist could come up with proof of alternative transportation methods or that they had not been drinking, it would help get the charges dismissed.

-- Being found guilty of a different charge.
-Because Missouri has various degrees of DWI offenses, it may turn out that the motorist was actually guilty of a different offense, not a DWI.
+Being found guilty of a different charge.
+Because Missouri has various degrees of DWI offenses, it may turn out that the motorist was guilty of a different offense, not a DWI.

 Missouri DWI cases can be complicated and require extensive knowledge of the current state laws.
 Furthermore, your Missouri driver record will be affected for a long time if you are convicted of a DWI.
 An experienced Missouri DWI attorney can help you protect your rights and possibly even overturn the charges against you.

 Working with an experienced DWI attorney can be the difference between a long-term suspension of your license and getting it back quickly.
 A Missouri DWI attorney understands the complexities of the state’s legal system and can provide sound legal advice.